How to Onboard Vendors for Property Management: A Step-by-Step Guide

 Portfolio-wide visibility into vendor status (which vendors are compliant, which are expiring, which are flagged) should be accessible to operations, accounting, and regional managers in one place.
 Fragmented visibility across properties is where ownership group exposure accumulates.

-How Apartment Complexes Streamline Contractor Onboarding
+How Property Management Companies Streamline Contractor Onboarding

 What Good Vendor Onboarding Looks Like Across Multiple Ownership Groups